ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-07-23-enjoying-the-sun-with-friends.md

 ![Great spot in Munich near Isar](/assets/images/IMG_5451.jpg)

 I spent a whole work week surrounded by trees, right next to a refreshing river.
-It took me only a few minutes to cycle into the city center where I met with my friends after work.
+The city center was only a 10 minutes bike ride away where I met with my friends after work.
 What an awesome spot!
 Nevertheless, I left Munich last week to enjoy the nature in the Alps,

 ![Nature in the Alps](/assets/images/IMG_5475.jpg)